 Don’t worry, this isn’t the motorist that left her stranded.

-“On my first backpacking trip to South East Asia I was all gung-ho and full of attitude.
-At first I paid too much for tours, ate in restaurants with prices similar to home, and never negotiated on price for my bed for the night, I soon learnt.
-The worst one though was when I was crossing a border from Cambodia to Vietnam – classically, I wasn’t crossing at a standard border but a little used border in the far south.
+“On my first backpacking trip to South East Asia, I was all gung-ho and full of attitude.
+At first, I paid too much for tours, ate in restaurants with prices similar to home, and never negotiated on price for my bed for the night, I soon learned.
+The worst one though was when I was crossing a border from Cambodia to Vietnam – classically, I wasn’t crossing at a standard border but a little-used border in the far south.

 Dave, Travel Dave UK